christopherdent/prehistoric_life/prehistoric_life/notes.md

     -User is asked for a time period
     -User sees a sample of life from that era and is asked to select one for a fun fact -fun fact then appears
+OR  have creatures initialize as objects.
+Then you can see their diet and the fun fact acting on the object not the string.  i think this is actually going to be the way to go

 2. Classes